BeyondMagic/mod-startpage/README.md

 ]
 ```

-It's basically self-explanatory, each object is a container, each cointainer cointains items, each item must contain the name, link and description of the website.
+It's basically self-explanatory, each object is a container, each container contains items, each item must contain the name, link and description of the website.

 `data/links.json`